SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 ### LuigiContextService
 You can inject this service inside your Angular items in order to:
-* Get the current Context (latest) that we received from Luigi Core
+* Get the current Context (latest) that received from Luigi Core
 * Provide an Observable<Context> where through subscribing, you can get any Context change

 LuigiContextService is an abstract class, its implementation is in LuigiContextServiceImpl class.